dshavoc/aiml-capstone/README.md

 The badly spliced data (false starts) appears to be contained within the first 124 samples, so those are discarded, leaving 4874 waveforms remaining for the test-train split.

-### Baseline Statistical Model: Similarity Threshold vs Class Template
+### Baseline Model: Median Template Matching / Similarity Threshold vs Class Template

-Before feature engineering and ML models are trained, a statistical baseline is established.
+Before feature engineering and ML models are trained, a baseline is established by comparing each waveform against a single median waveform template.

-The statistical baseline approach:
+The approach:
 1. Compute a baseline template as a point-by-point median filter of the Normal class (y==0) waveforms in the Training set.
 2. Split data into Training and Test sets.
 3. For each sample in the Training set, compute the similarity to the template.